aeternity/protocol/channels/ON-CHAIN.md

 * `state_hash` equal to the proof of inclusion's root hash
 * `channel_id` being the same as the transaction `channel_id`
-* `round` being greater or equal to the last on-chain `round` for that channel id The payload can be either co-signed or unilaterally signed.
+* `round` being greater or equal to the last on-chain `round` for that channel id The payload can be either empty or a signed transaction.
 If the transaction type is channel_create/channel_deposit/channel_withdraw/channel_offchain it MUST be co-signed.
 Unilaterally signed is used only when forcing progress on a channel's state.
+If the payload is empty - the channel is closed according to the last on-chain transaction.
+In this case the proof of inclusion root must be equal to the one persisted for the channel on-chain.

 ### `channel_slash`